 Note: No matter your age, you can join AARP.
 It can come in handy for rental savings, discounts on dining, and more!

 Although it’s hard to redeem credit card rewards points directly for an RV rental, you can always use bank points that work as a statement credit for travel to help offset your purchase.
-For example, you can book your RV rental directly at Cruise America or through another RV rental company, and then use points from cards like the Capital One® Venture® Rewards Credit Card to “erase” the purchase.
+For example, you can book your RV rental directly at Cruise America or through another RV rental company, and then use miles from cards like the Capital One® Venture® Rewards Credit Card to “erase” the purchase.

 Keep in mind, you typically can’t save on rental insurance for your RV by using one of the best cards for car rentals (unlike when renting a normal car).
 But choosing the right card to pay for fuel can earn you valuable points or cash back.
 Here’s a list of our favorite cards for gas purchases.

 Some RVs even provide refrigerators, stoves, and microwaves that you can use to save on food and beverage costs throughout your trip.
 But for the occasional dinner out, don’t forget to pay with a credit card that earns bonus points on dining.
 My favorite dining credit card is currently the Capital One® Savor® Cash Rewards Credit Card which earns an unlimited 4% cash back on dining, and earn a one-time $300 cash bonus once you spend $3,000 on purchases within 3 months from account opening.
 The information for the Capital One Savor Cash Rewards card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Be sure to plan out your trip in advance so you know about available rest stops, gas stations, and RV parking areas.
 You’ll also want to be sure to pack necessary medications and figure out whether you’ll have access to medical care (in case you’re driving long distances!)